 What exactly is the grain of your hair?

-- Chest: Chest hairs appear to be growing into multiple directions but still there is a pattern that they usually follow.
-Hairs on your upper chest grow towards the neck and the chest hair near the nipples grow towards the nipples and even grow in circles right around the nipples.
+Chest hairs appear to be growing in multiple directions, but still, there is a pattern that they usually follow.
+Hairs on your upper chest grow towards the neck, and the chest hair near the nipples grow towards the nipples and even grows in circles right around the nipples.

-- Stomach: Hairs on both sides of the upper abdomen area tend to grow towards the middle of the abdomen and hairs on the lower abdomen around the belly button area usually grow towards the belly button itself.
+Hairs on both sides of the upper abdomen area tend to grow towards the middle of the abdomen, and hairs on the lower abdomen around the belly button area usually grow towards the belly button itself.
 While the hair right below the belly button also grows towards it.

 How to determine the grain of your facial hair?

 Knowing the grain of your hair comes in handy whether you plan to shave against or with the grain.
-Like we mentioned earlier the direction of hair growth is different from person to person especially for the facial hair so here are a few simple techniques that will allow you to correctly assess the grain of your hair:
+As we mentioned earlier, the direction of hair growth is different from person to person especially for facial hair, so here are a few simple techniques that will allow you to correctly assess the grain of your hair:

-Mapping your grain: Let your hairs grow out for a few days before mapping your grain because it can be difficult to judge the grain of your facial hairs if the hairs are too short.
+Let your hair grow out for a few days before mapping your grain because it can be difficult to judge the grain of your facial hairs if the hairs are too short.

-Step 2: Now that you have the photo of your face, look closely in order to figure out in what direction your hairs seem to be growing.
+Now that you have the photo of your face look closely in order to figure out in what direction your hairs seem to be growing.
 Move your hand on your facial hair to double-check if the grain you found out from the picture is right or not.
-If you don’t feel any resistance from the hairs when moving your hand across your face then that is the grain of your hair.
+If you don’t feel any resistance from the hairs when moving your hand across your face, then that is the grain of your hair.

-Now that you know the grain of your hair simply keep this map of the grain of your hair with you in printed form or inside your Smartphone to easily know in which direction you are supposed to shave in.
+Now that you know the grain of your hair, simply keep this map of the grain of your hair with you in printed form or inside your Smartphone to easily know in which direction you are supposed to shave.

-Generally, facial hairs grow downward above the chin area and upwards below the chin but there are still some angles to hair growth direction that you can easily find out with the help of the methods mentioned above- to get the most precise and irritation-free shave.
+Generally, facial hairs grow downward above the chin area and upwards below the chin.
+However, there are still some angles to hair growth direction that you can easily find out with the help of the methods mentioned above- to get the most precise and irritation-free shave.